 You can feel healthy, exercise regularly, and still have elevated numbers.
 Feeling fine does not always mean everything is fine.

-I also hear patients say, “I’ll know when it’s serious.”
+I often hear patients say, “I’ll know when it’s serious.”
 Unfortunately, that’s not always the case.
 Just like heart attacks can present with atypical symptoms—especially in women—high blood pressure can quietly damage your heart, brain, and kidneys over time without dramatic warning signs.

 If you’ve ever looked at your reading and thought, “Is that good or bad?” you’re not alone.
 Let’s simplify it.